KPMcKenna/ModellingMatter/README.md

 # ModellingMatter
-Files for Modelling Matter Course
+Files for DFT part of the Modelling Matter Course